Caring For New Sod

 The final touch on many landscape construction projects, the laying of fresh green sod instantly creates a picture perfect lawn.
 But how do you keep it looking so good?

 1) Water, water, water.
 Your new sod is thirsty.
 Experts recommend at least 1 inch per day for the first 7-10 days.
-This means twice a day every day in warmer temperatures.
+So, water twice a day every day in warmer temperatures.
 On hot days, early morning and at dusk is the best time to ensure that the water doesn’t evaporate right away.
 Taper down to 1-2 times per week after the first month.

 2) Fertilizer can help maintain healthy grass.
-When the roots have taken hold (usually 4-5 weeks after installation) treat with a fertilizer containing nitrogen, potassium and phosphorus (like a 27-5-5).
+Treat with a fertilizer containing nitrogen, potassium and phosphorus (like a 27-5-5) when the roots have taken hold (usually 4-5 weeks after installation).
 Fertilizer must be watered in or it will burn the grass.
 Read the package instructions for your specific brand.
-Continue to fertilize once per month.
+Then, Continue to fertilize once per month.
 One heavier application in late fall is recommended to help promote root growth over the winter.

 3) Mow the grass for the first time 7-10 days after installation, but take only ½ inch off.
 Keep grass at a minimum of 2 inches high.